Liverpool Introduction Walking Tour (Self Guided), Liverpool

 3) Museum of Liverpool (must see)

-The Museum of Liverpool is the newest addition to the National Museums Liverpool group, opened in 2011 replacing the former Museum of Liverpool Life.
-The intention is for the new venue to tell the story of Liverpool and its people, and reflect the city’s global significance.
-The museum is housed in a new purpose-built building on the Mann Island site at the Pier Head.
+The Museum of Liverpool, the latest addition to the National Museums Liverpool group, opened its doors in 2011 as a modern replacement for the former Museum of Liverpool Life.
+Strategically located on Mann Island at the iconic Pier Head, this purpose-built venue was designed to narrate the story of Liverpool, its people, and its global significance.

 Why You Should Visit: